 ICD benefits and drawbacks

-Patient confusion and worry are prevalent, too: anxiety and depression about shock sensations can reach as high as 40 to 50 percent.
+Patient confusion and worry are prevalent, too: anxiety and depression about shock sensations can reach as high as 40% to 50%.
 Few patients realize that the device can be turned off, might need replaced, or can affect end-of-life discussions.
 Cardiologists are an underused source of knowledge about ICD concerns.
 If you need an ICD, bring a list of questions to appointments before and after implantation to stay informed.

 Alternative defibrillator options: external wearables

 In patients who are waiting for ICD surgery, or in patients who decline or cannot tolerate ICD implantation, external defibrillators are needed.
 A newer option to reset the heart fills this void in a wearable form.
 Approved by the FDA in 2001, external defibrillator vests fit underneath clothing.
 A battery pack is attached to the waist, and dry, nonadhesive electrode sensors in the snug vest measure the heart rhythm.
 Before giving a shock, the vest releases gel to conduct the shock correctly.